sandole/nextjs-blog/data/authors/default.md

 2. Technical Writing: Through detailed articles and documentation, I demonstrate my ability to communicate complex technical concepts clearly and effectively.
 All content is written in Markdown, reflecting industry best practices for technical documentation.

-3. Web Development: This blog itself is built using modern technologies like NextJS, React, and TailwindCSS, showcasing my full-stack development capabilities.
+3. Web Development: This blog itself is built using NextJS and TailwindCSS, showcasing my full-stack development capabilities.
 The source code is available on my GitHub, demonstrating my coding practices and commitment to open source.

 4. Enterprise Java Development: Insights about building microservices with Spring Boot, including security, API development, and performance optimization.